這是一張有關標題為 Hugo Site Building Notes 的圖片

 A key feature is that Hugo does not require backend programming or a database.
 This makes it more secure and less vulnerable compared to non-static web pages.

-Dynamic vs Static Web Pages
+Dynamic Web Pages vs. Static Web Pages

-Site Building Process
+Website Building Process

-1. Start and Install (Hugo, Git)
+1. Start and Install

-2. Start a New Site
+2. Start a New Website

 3. Initialize Git Repo